TheTypingMatch/lecashbot/.github/README.md

 ### Games
 - `$bet` - Play roulette for a chance to win cash.
 - `$coinflip`  - Earn cash based on a coin flip streak.
+- `$lottery` - Enter a daily/weekly/monthly lottery for a chance to win the jackpot.

 ### Miscellaneous
 - `$report` - Get a link for bug report.